anderson-aristotle/git/command-reference.md

 ## `git status`

 Summarizes all changes to files on your hard drive since the last commit.
-Split into two categories: Staged (or "to be committed") and not staged.
+Split into two categories: Staged (to be committed) and not staged.

 ## `git diff`